FarhanAliQureshi/dos_c/README.md

 # DOS C Programs and Utilities
 I wrote these programs and utilities, when I was a teenager in the 90s, for MS-DOS 5.0 and MS-DOS 6.22 etc. I used Turbo C and later Turbo C++.
-I'll port each program to Open Watcom C 2.0, add comments, and refactor code.
-Add a Makefile, and after testing them using FreeDOS or DOSBox, I'll add it here.
+I'll port each program to Open Watcom C/C++ 2.0, add comments, maybe refactor code, and add a Makefile.
+After testing programs in FreeDOS or DOSBox, I'll add it here.

 ## Projects
 | Project | Name | Notes |